Hundreds deported under Biden, including witness to massacre

 Jail records confirm that Rosa was booked into the El Paso jail on Wednesday for the warrants and left Friday.
 ICE had issued what’s known as a “detainer,” seeking to hold her on immigration violations the day she was arrested, according to the El Paso County Sheriff’s Office.

+The El Paso district attorney’s office confirmed in a statement Monday that it had given Rosa’s attorneys the documentation needed to request a U.S. visa for crime victims.
+But the statement also said Rosa “is not a victim of the Walmart shooting case.”
+The district attorney did not immediately respond to follow-up questions.

-Her lawyers say Rosa pleaded guilty in 2018 to driving under the influence and ICE later released her, underscoring that authorities under former President Donald Trump previously found she wasn’t a threat to the public, Lopez said.
+Her lawyers say Rosa pleaded guilty in 2018 to driving under the influence and ICE later released her, underscoring that authorities under Trump previously found she wasn’t a threat to the public, Lopez said.

 Both Biden and Vice President Kamala Harris vocally opposed the Trump administration’s immigration priorities during the presidential campaign.